Probabilistic Projections of Baseline 21st Century CO$_2$ Emissions Using a Simple Calibrated Integrated Assessment Model: Modeling Overview

 \section{Modeling Overview}

-The projection task requires navigating the trade-off between two modeling objectives: realistic dynamics to capture key processes and sufficiently fast model evaluations to enable a careful uncertainty characterization.
-As a starting point, we adopt the overall model structure of the DICE model~\citep{Nordhaus2013-zd, Nordhaus2017-ox}.
-While our model structure is similar to the DICE model, our analysis differs from one of the typical uses of that model (e.g. \citet{Nordhaus1992-tw}) as we do not identify an economically optimal policy.
-Rather, we focus on projecting future CO$_2$ emissions consistent with historical observations and expert assessments.
-We expand on this model structure by allowing population growth to be endogenous and affected by economic growth.
-We also use a different approach to representing changes in the emissions intensity of the global economy, which in our model is the result of the successive penetrations of technologies with varying emissions intensities.
+In this section, we provide a brief overview of the structure of our model.
+Full details are available in Section S1 of Online Resource 1.
+As a starting point, we adopt the overall structure of the DICE model~\citep{nordhausDICE2013RIntroduction2013a, nordhausRevisitingSocialCost2017}.
+While our model structure is similar to DICE, our analysis differs from one of the typical uses of that model~\citep[\emph{e.g.}][]{nordhausOptimalTransitionPath1992} as we do not optimize over the space of abatement policies.
+We expand on the DICE model structure by allowing population growth to be endogenous and affected by economic growth.
+We also use a different approach to represent changes in the emissions intensity of the global economy, which in our model is the result of successive penetrations of technologies with varying emissions intensities.
+The resulting model structure involves a logistic population growth component with an uncertain saturation level.

-We adopt a mechanistically-driven modeling approach (as opposed to using the Kaya or IPAT identities, as in~\citet{Raftery2017-kg, Liu2021-qw}) to utilize theoretical and empirical insights.
-In this section, we provide a brief overview of the structure of our model; full details are available in Section S1 of Online Resource 1.
-Population and economic output are globally aggregated.
-Population growth follows a logistic model, with an uncertain saturation level.
 We model global economic output using a Cobb-Douglas production function in a Solow-Swan model of economic growth.
 Population and economic output influence each other through changes in per-capita consumption and labor inputs.

 Economic output is translated into emissions using a mixture of four emitting technologies: a zero-carbon pre-industrial technology, a high-carbon intensity fossil fuel technology (representative of coal), a lower-carbon intensity fossil fuel technology (representative of oil and gas), and a zero-carbon advanced technology (representative of renewables and nuclear).
-We do not consider negative emissions technologies (NETs) due to critical uncertainties about the eventual range and impact of potential technologies~\citep{Fuss2014-qf, Smith2015-ms, Vaughan2016-tl}.
-The lack of NETs in our modeling framework means that we cannot compare our results to the SSP-RCP scenarios which include their penetration prior to 2100 (these are SSP1-1.9, SSP2-2.6, and SSP4-3.4).
-We hence limit our discussion to the other scenarios.
+The lack of NETs in our modeling framework means that we cannot fully explore the bottom of the emissions range captured by the SSP-RCP framework, as several of these scenarios, namely SSP1-1.9, SSP2-2.6, and SSP4-3.4, include their penetration prior to 2100.